 Understandably, fly fishing is popular throughout the park on Yellowstone's crystal-clear lakes, rivers and streams.
-The fishing season begins in late May and continues through November 2.
+The fishing season begins the Saturday of Memorial Day weekend and continues through the first Sunday in November.
 (Certain park waters have different seasons or regulations; learn more at park visitor centers.)
-All anglers ages 16 and older must possess a valid Yellowstone National Park fishing permit to fish in the park; state permits are not valid.
+All anglers ages 16 and older must possess a valid Yellowstone National Park fishing permit (\$18 for three days) to fish in the park; state permits are not valid.
 Anglers ages 15 and younger may either fish under direct supervision of an adult who has a fishing permit or obtain a free permit and fish without supervision.
-Fishing permits may be obtained at ranger stations, visitor centers, Yellowstone General Stores and Bridge Bay Marina.
+Fishing permits may be obtained at ranger stations, visitor centers.
+Yellowstone General Stores and Bridge Bay Marina.
 You can purchase fishing tackle from Yellowstone General Stores throughout the park.